-Academic teaching staff are easily accessible and provide comprehensive support throughout your studies.
 The Art Academy is a small institution, which brings the benefit of a close community where most students know each other and teaching staff usually have knowledge of all students.
 Small class sizes and high contact time are central to the Academy's ethos, which ensures that you will benefit from a high level of one-to-one support and guidance.

-You will be supported both academically and pastorally by your Programme Leader (working closely with the Academic Team).
+You will be supported both academically and pastorally by your Programme Leader and the Academic Team.
+You will be able to meet with any of these staff members at any time.